dfedorov-solace/solace-openmama-hello-world/README.md

 # Solace OpenMAMA "Hello World"

+---

-## Simple application for OpenMAMA with Solace middleware bridge
+## Simple publish message application using OpenMAMA with Solace middleware bridge

 This simple application will show you how to use __OpenMAMA__ to publish a message to a __Solace message router__.